On deformation of perfectoid purity in Gorenstein domains: Introduction

-\cref{thm:main-theorem-2} adds to a long-running program pioneered by Lech \cite{Lec86} and Heitmann \cite{Hei93} aiming to show that a complete local ring which lacks some mildness property arises as the completion of a ring \emph{with} that property.
-Of course, pathologies of the completion map arise most prominently in non-excellent rings, and Table \ref{table} summarizes the situation for the splinter property.
+The proof strategy outlined above adds to a long-running program pioneered by Lech \cite{Lec86} and Heitmann \cite{Hei93} aiming to show that a complete local ring which lacks some mildness property---in this case the splinter condition---arises as the completion of a ring \emph{with} that property.

-Finally, we caution the reader about relaxing the assumptions of \cite[Theorem 6.6]{BMPSTWW24} or those of \cref{thm:main-theorem-1} much further.
+Finally, we caution the reader about relaxing the assumptions of \cite[Theorem 6.6]{BMPSTWW24} or those of \cref{conj:F-pure} much further beyond the Gorenstein case.
 Indeed, there are examples of Fedder \cite{Fed83} and Singh \cite{Sin99b,Sin99a} demonstrating that $F$-purity does not deform, although there are positive deformation results provided that the canonical module $\omega_R$ is torsion in the class group $\Cl(R)$ \cite{PS23,PST25}.
+Note also that the analytic irreducibility assumption in \cref{conj:WFR} is irredundant, as there are examples of Gorenstein (weakly) $F$-regular domains whose completions fail to be domains by \cite[Theorem C]{LS25}.